sswaner/twilio-aws/README.md

 ![alt tag](./img/config-api-15.png)

-*Please create a "POST" method for this endpoint*
+*Please create a "POST" method for this endpoint and use the same "Integration Request", "Integration Response" as "/smsmessage'*

 # Deploying API